latifa212/Angular-Project/README.md

 # Angular-Project

 # Project Description :
 This project is a website about meals and their recipes.
 You have a home page with an introduction, with our logo, and all the buttons to navigate our site.
-For example, you have the buttons 'Home', 'All plates', 'About' and a search bar.
-Our site has a number of features such as meals exploration, intuitive search and random carousel to give you new ideas.
+For example, you have the buttons 'Home', 'All plates' and 'About'.
+Our site has a number of features such as meals exploration, intuitive search with the first letter and random carousel to give you new ideas.

 # How to use it :
 To navigate our website use the following buttons :
 - Home : display the home page.
 - All meals : to show a page with an alphabet where you can display all the meals by the first letter of their name.
 - About : to display our names.
-- Search bar : to research a specific meal.
+- Read more : to display the instructions, ingredients and quantities.

 # How to install it :
 - Copy the link.